HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 3

 All payments by Members must be directed immediately to the Treasurer and/or bookkeeper, who shall credit the accounts of each payer.
-Treasurer and/or bookkeeper shall acknowledge the amount and classification within the accounting system.
+The Treasurer and/or bookkeeper shall acknowledge the amount and classification within the accounting system.

 Section 4

-All other funds received by any Officer, Member or Club Manager, must be submitted to the Treasurer and/or bookkeeper within three (3) banking business days after receipt thereof.
+All other funds received by any Officer, Member or Club Manager must be submitted to the Treasurer and/or bookkeeper within three (3) banking business days after receipt thereof.
 The Treasurer and/or bookkeeper shall acknowledge the amount and classification within the accounting system.

 Section 5